lartist/GlobalTestSolution/README.md

-This app is a solution to the test: https://github.com/armel/GlobTest
+This app is a solution for the test: https://github.com/armel/GlobTest

 Answers: